jfglanc/deep-research-agent/README.md

 Think of it as chatting with a friendly colleague who helps you figure out what you really want to know.

-### 2. **Researcher** - The Information Gatherer
+### 2. **Researcher** - Deep Agent
 - Coordinates multiple specialized research agents working in parallel
 - Each agent focuses on a distinct aspect of your topic (e.g., for "React vs Vue", one agent researches React, another researches Vue)
 - Searches the web, collects sources, and organizes findings into structured markdown files
 - Saves raw search results for traceability and comprehensive findings for synthesis

-**The Library Analogy**: Like a researcher going to the library, systematically gathering materials, taking detailed notes, and organizing everything by topic - but NOT writing the final paper yet.
+Like a researcher going to the library, systematically gathering materials, taking detailed notes, and organizing everything by topic - but NOT writing the final paper yet.

-### 3. **Report Writer** - The Synthesizer
+### 3. **Report Writer** - Deep Agent
-- Reads all the organized research findings from the file system
+- Reads all the organized research findings from the file system passed from the researcher
 - Finds connections, patterns, and themes across sources
 - Synthesizes everything into one comprehensive, well-written report
 - Preserves all citations and creates a cohesive narrative with natural flow

-**The Writing Analogy**: Like sitting down with all your organized notes and sources to write the actual research paper, finding connections and creating a compelling narrative.
+Like sitting down with all your organized notes and sources to write the actual research paper, finding connections and creating a compelling narrative.

-**Key Design Philosophy**: Separating research (information gathering) from synthesis (report writing) allows each agent to specialize in what it does best, resulting in higher quality, more thoughtful outputs.
+**Key Design Philosophy**: Separating research (information gathering) from synthesis (report writing) allows each agent to specialize in what it does best.

-## Example Usage

-Here's what a typical interaction looks like:

-**You**: "I'm curious about building AI agents for production"

-**Advisor**: "That's a fascinating area!
-Are you more interested in the architectural patterns and frameworks, or the operational aspects like monitoring and deployment?"

-**You**: "Architecture and frameworks"

-**Advisor**: "Great!
-I'll launch comprehensive research on AI agent architectures and frameworks for production use.
-I'll cover design patterns, popular frameworks like LangGraph, and best practices.
-Sound good?"

-**You**: "Yes, let's do it!"

-**[Research Phase - Takes 1-2 minutes]**
-- System spawns multiple research agents in parallel
-- Each focuses on a specific aspect (architectures, frameworks, patterns, etc.)
-- Agents search the web, collect sources, organize findings into markdown files

-**[Synthesis Phase]**
-- Report writer reads all findings
-- Synthesizes into comprehensive narrative
-- Preserves citations, creates natural flow

-**System**: [Returns detailed 8,000-word report covering AI agent architectures, popular frameworks, design patterns, best practices, with 30+ cited sources]

 ## Architecture